Dermatology Residency Program

-We accept two-week and one-month rotations, excluding the months of July and August of each year.
+Dermatology Audition rotations: We accept one-week and two-week rotations, excluding the months of July and August of each year.
 We begin accepting rotations mid-January and require an updated CV, cover letter and COMLEX and/or USMLE results.
 Please allow up to one month for applications to be reviewed.
 Rotations will be assigned on a first-come, first-serve basis.
-Rotators who are currently in or have already completed an internship will be given priority over medical students.
 In order to start your rotation, you must be in compliance with all NYCOM/SBH rules and regulations concerning visiting physicians/students.

-If you would like to arrange an elective rotation, please contact:
+If you would like to arrange a rotation, please contact:

 Department of Osteopathic Education